Skip to Content

 food storage:

 I have a great blog post on how to store your food without using plastic.
-But, I’ll link to a few of my favorites here too.
+A sustainable kitchen goes hand in hand with reducing single use plastic baggies and cheap Tupperware.
+So, I’ll link to a few of my favorites here too.

 utensils:

 I will say, my rubber spatula is one of my all-time favorite utensils.
-It’s perfect to make sure I don’t waste a single bit of smoothie left in the blender or hummus in my food processor.
+It’s perfect for making sure I don’t waste a single bit of smoothie left in the blender or hummus in my food processor.

 extras:

-Then there are a few honorary mentions that I wanted to include that help me reduce waste in my kitchen.
+Then there are a few honorary mentions that I wanted to include that help me maintain a zero waste kitchen.

 What are some of your favorite kitchen tools?